AyushSinghRawat-hub/Algorithms/README.md

 # CPU-scheduling-algorithms
 The CPU Scheduling is the process by which a process is executed by the using the resources of the CPU.
 The process also can wait due to the absence or unavailability of the resources.
-These processes make the complete use of Central Processing Unit.CPU scheduling algorithms are used by operating systems to allocate CPU time to processes.<br>
+These processes make the complete use of Central Processing Unit.
+<b>CPU scheduling algorithms are used by operating systems to allocate CPU time to processes.<br>
  <b>Some common CPU scheduling algorithms are:</b><br>
 * First-Come, First-Served (FCFS)<br>
 * Shortest Job First (SJF)<br>